jason-curtis/brave-rats/README.md

 ## Issues

-The game rules are not quite fully implemented.

-Everything I am aware of is listed on the GitHub issues page: https://github.com/thatneat/brave-rats/issues
+Issues I am aware of are listed on the GitHub issues page: https://github.com/thatneat/brave-rats/issues

 Suggestions and pull requests are very welcome!